wingo/whippet/doc/collector-pcc.md

 it can trace with 2 threads, and gets better with each additional thread.

-I sometimes wonder whether the worklist should contain grey edges or grey objects.
-[MMTk](https://www.mmtk.io/) seems to do the former, and bundles edges into work packets, which are the unit of work sharing.
-I don't know yet what is best and look forward to experimenting once I have better benchmarks.

 The memory used for the external worklist is dynamically allocated from the OS and is not currently counted as contributing to the heap size.
 If you are targetting a microcontroller or something, probably you need